 The Air Force assessment, which was similar to the classic Army APFT at the time, is a one-size-fits-all approach designed to be administered on any patch of dirt in the world, by anyone, without any equipment.
 The problem, to me at least, was that it encouraged poor form and rewarded certain body types more than capability.
 It was more of a health assessment than an test of capability.

-It’s no secret that I think building a solid base of fitness is an important part of becoming a well-rounded citizen and marksman.
+It’s no secret that I think building a solid base of fitness is an important part of becoming a capable citizen and marksman.
 It’s also something.
 I believe too many people in the shooting and preparedness communities neglect their fitness.
 Instead, they choose to spend money on new gear in an effort to make up for (or at least feel better about) their physical shortcomings.

-Designing a Better Test
+Designing a Better Test Regime

 One of my earlier interviews for the podcast was with Dr. Whitfield East, one of the key people responsible for the Army’s ACFT.
 One of the things that stood out to me while researching for that interview, and his answers during our conversation, was how there are several realms of fitness.